csiro-data-school/sql-intro/_episodes/06-null.md

 > ## Sorting by Known Date
 >
-> Write a query that sorts the records in `Visited` by date,
+> Write a query that sorts the records in `Visit` by date,
 > omitting entries for which the date is not known
 > (i.e., is null).
 >
 > > ## Solution
 > >
 > > ~~~
-> > SELECT * FROM Visited WHERE dated IS NOT NULL ORDER BY dated ASC;
+> > SELECT * FROM Visit WHERE dated IS NOT NULL ORDER BY dated ASC;
 > > ~~~
 > > {: .sql}
 > >